-- 3.8.1 All applications will be given an "Effective Date".
-This will be used when allocating properties, to determine how long an applicant has been in their current banding. - 3.8.2 An application's Effective Date is determined by the date that the evidence was received for their eligibility for that banding, regardless of when that evidence was actually assessed.

-- 3.8.3 Applications will also have an "Application Date", which is the date the applicant first applied to join the housing register, to determine how long an applicant has been on the HomeChoice Register. - 3.8.4 Where an applicant whose application has previously been closed wishes to rejoin the housing register at a later date, their new Application Date will be the date they re-apply.
+- 3.8.1 All applications will be given an 'effective date'.
+This will be used when allocating properties, to determine how long an applicant has been in their current banding. - 3.8.2 An application's effective date is determined by the date of the decision to award the highest band. - 3.8.3 Applications will also have a 'registration date', which is the date the applicant first applied to join the housing register. - 3.8.4 Where an applicant whose application has previously been closed wishes to re join the Home Choice register at a later date, their new registration date will be the date they re-apply. - 3.8.5 Prospective tenants may be eligible for their application effective date to be backdated by 3 months upon recent completion of a North Somerset Council approved tenancy-ready course, where available.